lepton-eda/lepton-eda/doc/geda/xml-file-format.md

 file-format-features of the root element of the document.
 Currently, the following file format features are defined:

+## <tt>hybridnum</tt>

+Coordinates and lengths are specified in a hybrid fixed/floating point number format.
+For example, the value \c "400" would be represented as \c "4.00" which can be abbreviated as \c "4", and the value \c "0.75" would be represented as \c "0.00:c" which can be abbreviated as
+\c ":c".

 ## <tt>experimental</tt>

 Indicates that the file format is experimental and should not be